abhikbhattacharjee/Motifizer/README.md

 ```

 ### To run the docker container
-After the successfull build of the docker container, execute the following bash command to run the modules mentioned above for your own dataset:
+After the successful build of the docker container, execute the following bash command to run the modules mentioned above for your own dataset:
 ```bash
 docker run -i -t -p 5000:5000 motifizer
 ```